 Ecotherapy in Scotland.

 My work connects people with nature through mindfulness, creativity, local folklore and relaxed ecotherapy walks.
-I am currently working with individuals and groups online and outdoors.
+I am currently working with individuals and groups both online and outdoors.
 My approach is creative and I enjoy tailoring nature therapy activities to the community/setting that I am working in.

 To find out more about my qualifications and experience, click here.